dokku/dokku/docs/advanced-usage/plugin-management.md

   trace                0.24.2 enabled    dokku core trace plugin
 ```

+!!! warning
-> Warning: All plugin commands other than `plugin:list` and `plugin:help` require sudo access and must be run directly from the Dokku server.
+    All plugin commands other than `plugin:list` and `plugin:help` require sudo access and must be run directly from the Dokku server.

 ### Checking if a plugin is installed